 It may have been administered to them by a family member or other person under duress, surreptitiously or violently.
 Such is the design of this assisted suicide scheme that we can never know.

 What we do know is that assisted suicide is being chosen more for existential reasons, including feeling a burden on family and friends (54% of cases) than because of any concern about inadequate pain control (mentioned by 25% of people).

 Oregon’s Dying With Dignity Act which allows medical practitioners to prescribe lethal drugs to a person to use to commit suicide came into force on 27 October 1997.

 Oregon publishes annual reports on the operation of the Dying With Dignity Act.
 Although the data is limited nonetheless a careful analysis of the 21 annual reports published to date reveals significant issues with the practice of physician assisted suicide in Oregon.

 Increase in number of deaths

-The number of deaths from ingesting lethal substances prescribed under Oregon’s Death With Dignity Act reached 143 in 2017 continuing a steady rise since 1998, the first full year of the Act’s operation when 16 people died under its provisions.
-Assisted suicide accounted for 1 in 250 deaths in Oregon in 2017.
+The number of deaths from ingesting lethal substances prescribed under Oregon’s Death With Dignity Act reached 168 in 2018 continuing a steady rise since 1998, the first full year of the Act’s operation when 16 people died under its provisions.
+Assisted suicide accounted for 1 in 213 deaths of persons aged 18 or more in Oregon in 2018.

 Pain is not a major issue but “being a burden” is

 The Oregon annual reports indicate that pain is not a major issue for those requesting physician assisted suicide.
-Only 21% of those who died from ingesting a lethal dose of medication in 2017 mentioned a concern about pain control (they were not necessarily experiencing pain) as a reason for requesting assisted suicide.
+Only one in four (25.7%) of those who died from ingesting a lethal dose of medication in 2018 mentioned a concern about pain control (they were not necessarily experiencing pain) as a reason for requesting assisted suicide.